CWI names West Indies Rising Stars U19 squad for upcoming Cricket World Cup

 Meantime, Haynes also commended the coaching staff and everyone involved in getting the young cricketers prepared for this level of competition.

-“It has not been an easy task with the COVID-19 pandemic in our midst, but we have overcome several hurdles and have a team which is well organised and ready for the challenges ahead,” he said.
+“It has not been an easy task with the [novel coronavirus] pandemic in our midst but we have overcome several hurdles and have a team which is well organised and ready for the challenges ahead,” he said.

 The West Indies Rising Stars U19s have been drawn in Group D alongside Australia, Scotland and Sri Lanka for the 16-team tournament which will be played from January 14 to February 5.
 Matches will be played in Antigua and Barbuda, Trinidad and Tobago, St Kitts and Nevis, and Guyana.

-Before the ICC U19 Men's Cricket World Cup, a five-match warm-up series is being planned, with details to be announced in the coming days.
+A five-match warm-up series is being planned before the ICC U-19 Men's Cricket World Cup, with details to be announced in the coming days.

-Ackeem Auguste (Captain), Giovonte Depeiza (Vice Captain), Onaje Amory, Teddy Bishop, Carlon Bowen-Tuckett, Jaden Carmichael, McKenny Clarke, Rivaldo Clarke, Jordan Johnson, Johann Layne, Anderson Mahase, Matthew Nandu, Shaqkere Parris, Shiva Sankar, Isai Thorne.
+FULL SQUAD — Ackeem Auguste (captain), Giovonte Depeiza (vice-captain), Onaje Amory, Teddy Bishop, Carlon Bowen-Tuckett, Jaden Carmichael, McKenny Clarke, Rivaldo Clarke, Jordan Johnson, Johann Layne, Anderson Mahase, Matthew Nandu, Shaqkere Parris, Shiva Sankar, Isai Thorne

 ADVERTISEMENT